Here’s how many times the federal government has shut down

 President: Donald Trump

 This government shutdown only lasted for three days.
-This shutdown stemmed from Democrats’ refusal to vote on a spending measure unless Congress had an agreement to ensure protections for young children under the DACA (Deferred Action for Childhood Arrival), a program that bans the deportation of unauthorized migrants who came to the U.S. as kids.
+This shutdown stemmed from Democrats’ refusal to vote on a spending measure unless Congress had an agreement to ensure protections for young children under the Deferred Action for Childhood Arrival program, which bans the deportation of unauthorized migrants who came to the U.S. as kids.

 Year: 2013